Russia cuts off gas to 2 NATO nations in bid to divide West

 Serhiy Haidai, the governor of the Luhansk region, conceded that Russia has made minor progress in its advance on Rubizhne through its nearly constant bombardment, but that Ukrainian troops are fighting back and retreating only when there is nothing left to defend.

-“There is no point of staying at the territory that has been fired so often, that every meter is well known,” he said.
+“There is no point in staying on territory that has been fired on so often that every meter is well known,” he said.

 The Western officials said some Russian troops have been shifted from the gutted southern port city of Mariupol to other parts of the Donbas.
 But some remain in Mariupol to fight Ukrainian forces holed up at the Azovstal steel plant, the last stronghold in the city.
 About 1,000 civilians were said to be taking shelter there with an estimated 2,000 Ukrainian defenders.